SANDAG/QA/2022/Estimates_Automation/docs/perform_checks.md

 Get data and compare the proportion changes between DOF and Estimates.

 Checks at region level whether there exists any columns where proportion of groups is different.

+TODO: Below is Calvin's documentation, format as a Google-style docstring

+input: multi-index dataframe (index = (geo_level, year)), columns to check threshold in, value threshold (numeric), percentage threshold (numeric value in {0,1})

+output: rows of the input multi-index dataframe with yearly differences outside the designated threshold (inclusive)

 **Args:**